pingcap/docs/migrate-from-mariadb.md

 3. Restore the data.
 For this step we will use the `tiup tidb-lightning` command.
 See [Get Started with TiDB Lightning](/get-started-with-tidb-lightning.md) for how to configure TiDB Lightning and how to run it.

 4. Migrate user accounts and permissions.
-See [Users and grants](#users-and-grants) for how to migrate your users and permissions.
+See [Export users and grants](#export-users-and-grants) for how to migrate your users and permissions.

 5. Reconfigure your application.
 You need to change the application configuration so that it can connect to the TiDB server.